lwrubel/lc-python-intro/_episodes/03-types-conversion.md

 ## Variables only change value when something is assigned to them.

 *   If we make one cell in a spreadsheet depend on another, and update the latter, the former updates automatically.
 *   This does **not** happen in programming languages.

 ~~~
-first = 1
+year = 2019
-second = 5 * first
+next = 2019 + 1
-first = 2
+year = 2000
-print('first is', first, 'and second is', second)
+print('year is', first, 'and next is', next)
 ~~~
 {: .python}
 ~~~
-first is 2 and second is 5
+year is 2000 and second is 2020
 ~~~
 {: .output}

-*   The computer reads the value of `first` when doing the multiplication, creates a new value, and assigns it to `second`.
+*   The computer reads the value of `year` when doing the multiplication, creates a new value, and assigns it to `next`.
-*   After that, `second` does not remember where it came from.
+*   After that, `next` does not remember where it came from.

 > ## Fractions
 >